Tobias Sjögren

-Tobias Sjögren (born 23 October 1970 in Gothenburg) is a Swedish jazz guitarist and composer, a graduate master of arts (1996), among others known from solo albums like Hymn (1994) and Tobias Sjögren (2002) and several cooperation. composed music to poems by Gunnar Ekelöf released on the album Ord På Golvet (1995) with Joakim Milder (saxophone) and Johannes Lundberg (bass).
+Tobias Sjögren (born 23 October 1970) is a Swedish jazz guitarist and composer, a graduate Master of Arts (1996).
+He is known for his solo albums, such as Hymn (1994) and Tobias Sjögren (2002), and for several collaborations.
+He has composed music to poems by Gunnar Ekelöf released on the album Ord På Golvet (1995) with Joakim Milder (saxophone) and Johannes Lundberg (bass).
 He collected grønlandsk musikk (1995) together with saxophonist Christian Vuust.
 This music can be heard on several of his albums, like The Thule Spirit (Virgin Records 1997), where the Norwegian trumpeter Per Jørgensen contributes in the trio.
+He was born in Gothenburg.

-Since 1993, he contributed on several albums with Lars Danielssons band European Voices together with Nils Petter Molvær and Marilyn Mazur, among others.
+Since 1993, he has contributed on several albums with Lars Danielsson's band European Voices, together with Nils Petter Molvær and Marilyn Mazur, among others.
 He has led the trio Northern Voices with Vuust and Audun Kleive (1998–) which has resulted in Shaman (Q-rious music, 2003).